alishak/interactiveWallV2/README.md

 ### Receive Touch Events on Windows 8/8.1

-This program currently sends OSC messages of recognize touch events over port 12345.
+This program currently sends OSC messages of touch events over port 12345.
 Any program that has a TUIO/OSC client can recieve the events.

 TouchProxy - https://touchproxy.codeplex.com/